SFTtech/openage/doc/code/coordinate-systems.md

 Tile coordinates.
 orthonormal 2D/3D (NE, SE)/(NE, SE, UP), integer, in tu/teu

-identical to phys2/phys3 systems, but uses integers
+It is Identical to phys2/phys3 systems, but uses integers.

 given in these systems:
  * Terrain tiles